 A Doodle Journal; Made with Love

 This was a personal and customized gift, that I made for my God-Daughter.
 I happened to submit the blog post project to a (very popular) craft site, and the photo apparently intrigued people TO NO END.
 I still get traffic every day, from this baby.
 Who knew?
 I think deep inside, everyone loves doodling.
 Even if they say they don’t know how, WHICH is impossible.
 I promise you, everyone can doodle.
 Just pick up a pencil or pen, and let your tool of choice go crazy on paper.
 Frankly, it’s therapeutic.
 My mother was a chronic doodler.
 She even doodled on the cards and school projects us kids made for her.
 She truly couldn’t help herself.
 I find it great fun, and it really exercises the artist in us all.
 That’s why I wanted my God-Daughter to have this journal, to get her own DOODLE ON!
 And to express the beautiful little chickadee that she is.
-I hope she’s using it.
+I hope she’s using it and enjoying it.

 And THAT my friends, concludes this year’s countdown.
 Join us again next year, for another, if we’re still here.
 (Just going to roll with God’s plan, as always.)
 And if I do this countdown again.
 This was my first time ever.
 HOLY….that was a lot of work!
 I sure hope you enjoyed it!
 It took me just about all day!
 I think I’ll take the rest of the year off. ; )